PAIDiPaidThis.com

 How to pay less

-• Choose a smaller line-up, since a three or four-piece costs less than a big soul band
+• Choose a smaller line-up: a three or four-piece costs less than a big horn-driven soul band, and a smaller room rarely needs the bigger sound

-• Book a midweek or off-peak date when bands have more availability
+• Book a midweek or off-peak date, when bands have more availability and more room to negotiate

-• Ask whether the band covers the evening with DJ sets so you avoid booking a separate DJ
+• Ask whether the band covers the evening with DJ sets from one of their own members, so you avoid booking and paying for a separate DJ

-• Keep the performance to fewer hours or sets rather than the whole night
+• Keep the performance to fewer hours or sets rather than booking the whole night, then fill the rest with a playlist

-• Compare a few bands on the same line-up and hours so the quotes are genuinely comparable
+• Compare a few bands on the same line-up, hours and travel distance so the quotes are genuinely comparable rather than apples to oranges

 Common questions